ktaletsk/daily-problem/README.md

-# My solutions to the problems from Daily Problem mailing list
+# My solutions to the LeetCode problems

 Feel free to open PRs with solutions in other languages